Parenting advice, hot topics, best buys and family finance tips delivered straight to your inbox.

 - Roll out the pastry and use it to line a 20cm cake tin or a deep pie dish.
 Spoon the filling over the pastry.
 Whisk the milk and mustard together until you have a thin paste, then stir this into the cream.
 Season with a little salt.
 Pour this mixture in a slow and steady stream over the filling so it soaks through the layers of vegetables.
 Sprinkle the remaining cheese on top.

 - Bake the pie in the oven for 40–45 minutes until the pastry is crisp and lightly coloured and the cheese has melted and started to brown.
 Serve hot or at room temperature.
-This recipe was taken from The Hairy Bikers British Classics cookbook

-Top Tip for making Hairy Bikers' homity pie
+Top tips for making a homity pie

 Simon King and David Myers are the fantastic duo that make up the Hairy Bikers and are best known as Si and Dave.
 The Hairy Bikers have several cookbooks published including How to Love Food and Lose Weight and Eat for Life.
 Hairy Biker recipes are always triple tested and try to be as fuss-free as possible so you can trust the timings.
 Si and Dave have also had several hit cooking shows as they remain as one of the UK’s favourite cookery duos.